Cross-Country Skiing Near Hamilton and Burlington

 Tyandaga Golf Course in Burlington is open for cross-country skiing.
 There is no fee to use the grounds.

-Mountsberg Conservation Area has 2 ski trails that run along the shoreline, through woods and sugarbush.
-They take you along the Wildlife Walkway with bison, elk, and birds of prey enclosures.
+Mountsberg Conservation Area has 1 ski trail that runs along the shoreline, through woods and sugarbush.
+It takes you along the Wildlife Walkway with bison, elk, and birds of prey enclosures.
+This trail is not groomed and considered difficult.
 No ski rentals are available.
-Admission required.
+Admission fee required.

 Did You Know…

-You can borrow snow equipment and winter play gear from Oakville Public Library and Burlington Parks and Rec.
+You can borrow snow equipment and winter play gear from Oakville Public Library and Burlington Public Library.
 It’s true!